Superintendent John Lavoie

 For Immediate Release

 Contact: John Guilfoil

-ANDOVER — Superintendent John Lavoie is pleased to announce that a group of Greater Lawrence Technical School students competed in the SkillsUSA Massachusetts fall leadership conference.
+ANDOVER — Superintendent John Lavoie is pleased to announce that Russell Bourassa is Greater Lawrence Tech’s newest Methuen School Committee member.